 When constructing hardstand areas, the property owner must control stormwater in order to prevent it from flowing on to adjacent property such that it causes an actionable nuisance.
 It is preferable to minimise the area of water-resistant surfaces such as concrete or paved areas and driveways.

-If the property has a stormwater installation, defined under the Local Government Act 2009 such as roof gutters, downpipes, subsoil drains and stormwater drainage for the premises, Council may direct the property owner to connect to Council’s stormwater drainage system, if available and practical to do so.
+If the property has a stormwater installation such as roof gutters, downpipes, subsoil drains and stormwater drainage as defined under the Local Government Act 2009, Council may direct the property owner to connect to Council’s stormwater drainage system if available and practical to do so.

 The Local Government Act 2009 pt 3 d 2, makes provisions for the control of stormwater, and Council is empowered to issue property owners with written notice if they are in breach of this Act.